netikras/procsiz/README.md

-Sizes are not calculated ideally, i.e. I do not pay any attention to shared memory and similar aspects, but it's quite good for the job.
+Sizes are not calculated ideally, i.e. I do not pay any attention to shared memory and similar aspects, but it's still quite good for the job.